-A (90-100, excellent)
+- A (90-100, excellent)

-B (80-89, good)
+- B (80-89, good)

-C (70-79, average)
+- C (70-79, average)

-D (60-69, poor-lowest passing grade)
+- D (60-69, poor-lowest passing grade)

-F (59 and below, failure)
+- F (59 and below, failure)

-FX (59 and below, failure due to non-attendance)
+- FX (59 and below, failure

+- due to non-attendance)

-Satisfactory
+- S Satisfactory

-SA Satisfactory
+- SA Satisfactory

-SB Satisfactory
+- SB Satisfactory

-SC Satisfactory
+- SC Satisfactory

-U Unsatisfactory
+- U Unsatisfactory

-UF UnsatisfactoryW Withdrawn
+- UF Unsatisfactory W Withdrawn

-(indicates an official withdrawal from a course by a student or administrative action)
+- (indicates an official withdrawal from a course by a student or administrative action)

-I Incomplete
+- I Incomplete

-Q Insufficient cause drop
+- Q Insufficient cause drop

 The grade of I (incomplete) is given at the instructor's discretion when extenuating circumstances cause a student to be unable to finish the semester (validity of extenuating circumstances is determined by the instructor).
 The student must make arrangements with the instructor prior to the final exam to award the incomplete.
 In order to receive an "I" the faculty member and the student must sign an Agreement of Settlement of I Grade form.
 An incomplete (I) will be changed to a letter grade (A,B,C,D,F,SA,SB,SC,UF) if the student takes the final exam or makes up the work that is prescribed by the instructor.
-An incomplete not removed within 90 calendar days after the completion of the semester/term is changed to an F or UF.
+An incomplete not removed within the date noted on the Incomplete Grade Agreement form will be changed to an F or UF.
 Only the instructor of the course may grant an extension of time.